XDRONIN/LandSight_Final/README.md

 2. **Track Satellite**:

-   - View Landsat 9's live position and predict its flyover times.
+   - Using Landsat 9's live position and predict its flyover times.

 3. **Set Notification**: